openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

 verify the generated report.
 The original purpose of those two APIs were to provide a simple, cross-platform way to produce and verify attestation data.

-However, for some developers, these APIs are too inflexible for their attestation requirements.
+However, for some developers, need more flexibility for their attestation requirements.
 For example, one might want to extend Open Enclave's current attestation structures with extra information, such as geolocation or a timestamp.
 Another user might want their enclaves to generate attestation